15-Year Mortgage Refinance Rates: Should You Refinance in 2021?

 If 15-year mortgage refinance rates are attractive enough for you to make a move, follow these steps to make it happen:

 Many lenders require you to have a certain amount of equity in your home in order to qualify for a refinance.

-The amount of equity required varies based on the mortgage program you’re applying for, but conventional loans typically require at least 3% equity, while government-backed loans might allow you to refinance with 2.25% equity or less.
+The required equity amount varies based on the mortgage program you’re applying for, but conventional loans typically require at least 3% equity, while government-backed loans might allow you to refinance with 2.25% equity or less.
 These requirements apply to rate-and-term refinances.

-Evaluate your credit score
+2. Evaluate your credit score

+Your credit score is an important factor in determining your refi eligibility, along with the interest rate on your new loan.
 You’ll need a minimum 620 credit score for a conventional refinance and a 580 for an FHA refinance.
 There is no credit score minimum for VA refinances.

-Use LendingTree’s credit score tool to estimate your credit score, though it’s worth noting that every lender may evaluate your score a little differently.
+Use LendingTree’s credit score tool to estimate your credit score, though it’s worth noting that each lender may evaluate your score a little differently.
 You can also pull your credit report from each of the three major credit bureaus once a year for free at AnnualCreditReport.com.

-Calculate your debt-to-income ratio
+3. Calculate your debt-to-income ratio

-Gather the right documentation
+4. Gather the right documentation